Skip to main content

 Comparing Endocrine Signatures HIIT Vs Resistance Training

-The distinct metabolic demands of HIIT and lead to different endocrine profiles, both during and after the exercise bout.
+The distinct metabolic demands of HIIT and resistance training lead to different endocrine profiles, both during and after the exercise bout.
 These differences are key to their respective benefits.
 A closer look reveals how they shape our physiology.

 • Anabolic Hormones ∞ Resistance training is a potent stimulus for increasing circulating levels of testosterone and growth hormone in the 15-30 minutes following a workout.
 This response is optimized by protocols that involve large muscle groups, high volume, and short rest periods.
 HIIT also stimulates GH release, but the testosterone response can be more variable.
 These anabolic signals are fundamental for repairing and building muscle tissue.